carbon-language/carbon-lang/llvm/docs/AliasAnalysis.rst

 * It uses mod/ref information to hoist function calls out of loops that do not write to memory and are loop-invariant.

-* If uses alias information to promote memory objects that are loaded and stored to in loops to live in a register instead.
+* It uses alias information to promote memory objects that are loaded and stored to in loops to live in a register instead.
 It can do this if there are no may aliases to the loaded/stored memory location.